 Thom Hartman reports that, “Dozens of papers cited in the retracted EPA report on glyphosate are “unpublished regulatory studies.”
 That means they weren’t peer-reviewed.
 That means we don’t know how the data was collected or tested.

-EPA relies on Industry Studies
+EPA relies on Industry-funded Studies

 Nathan Donley of the Center for Biological Diversity wrote: “The EPA’s analysis relied heavily on industry-funded studies that have not undergone public scrutiny, while the WHO used publicly available research for its analysis.”